cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 ## Prerequisite

 Before to proceede, create a directory where the files of this lesson will be saved.
-To do this, type this command:
+If you are using CMSSW, create it in `CMSSW_5_3_32/src`.
+After going to the path you want to create a directory, run this command:

 ~~~
 mkdir workshop-tagandprobe